super-linter/super-linter/README.md

 ## Environment variables

 The super-linter allows you to pass the following `ENV` variables to be able to trigger different functionality.
+You can also specify environment variables in .github/super-linter.env which will be used by both a local super-linter run and from Github actions.

 _Note:_ All the `VALIDATE_[LANGUAGE]` variables behave in a very specific way: